mattmaynes2/aria/reports/final/3-Technical/5-Design/05-databaseInterface.md

 attribute: a field in a device
 value: value of to set the attribute to

-All messages that have the destination as the hub i.e. address is all 0's will not be stored in the event table as they are assumed to have no impact on the state of any devices in the system
+All request messages that have the destination as the hub i.e. address is all 0's will not be stored in the event table as they are assumed to have no impact on the state of any devices in the system

 #### Query Messages {-}